NewDiogenes/event-result-service/README.md

   more complex use cases.
 - This service currently relies on Spring to handle http response codes in failure scenarios.
 Normally, this would be handled by the application by mapping various exception conditions to different http error codes.
+- This service has a second endpoint, which was intended to be used to initialise web scraping of the specified ESPN sports page, which is not currently functional.
+ESPN appears to have code in place to prevent scraping, so for the time being the service only has the data it scrapes from a test page (which contains html directly taken from espn.com.au/football) on start up.